-A tree pruning sealer is a specially designed waterproof product that is applied, or “painted,” onto the exposed cut on a limb or branch after pruning.
-For many, many years — and still to this day in some cases — people were told by an arborist that tree wound had to be covered with a sealant.
+A tree pruning sealer is a specially designed waterproof product that is applied via aerosol spray or painted on with a brush.
+It is used for the exposed cut on a limb or tree branch after pruning.
+For many, many years — and still to this day in some cases — people were told by an arborist that tree wounds had to be covered with a sealant.

 Later studies confirmed Shigo’s work.
-Today’s arborists are trained to consider sealers a bad practice because they make it harder for trees to recover after pruning.
+Today’s arborists are trained to consider pruning sealers bad industry practice because they make it harder for trees to recover after pruning.

 The petroleum and asphalt-based wound dressings are known to:

-Thanks to their volatile combination of asphalt and solvent, according to the safety data sheet for one popular product, they:
+According to the safety data sheet for one popular product, tree pruning sealers may:

-Wear skin and eye protection, the label advises, and store it in a cool, well-ventilated place.
+For this product, the label advises users to wear skin and eye protection and store it in a cool, well-ventilated place.

 So after learning those tidbits, it’s a bit easier to see why you should stop using pruning sealer on your trees.